-In this article, we‘ll give you an overview of the best VPN services on the market today.
-Stepping into the “shop“ blind is dangerous: a lot of providers claim to be the “best VPN service in the World” when in reality most are either mediocre or downright damaging.
+The VPN market grows in relevance and scale, filling up with good tools and bad.
+In this article, we‘ll give you an overview of the best VPN services available today.
+Stepping into the “shop“ blind is dangerous: a lot of providers claim to be the best in the world when in reality most are either mediocre or downright damaging.
 But don’t despair!
 There are solid choices if you know where to look.

 Top 10 VPN Rankings

 This VPN powerhouse does it all for the right price.

 - Pros: great security features, fast connections, very user-friendly

 - Price: starts at $8.32/month